Search Intent

 We can define the search intent as the type of content or response that a user really wants to find when making a specific query in an Internet search engine.

-Because looking for general information on any topic is not the same as, for example, a list of the best hotels in New York.
-And this is something that Internet search engines must know how to interpret, in order to be able to better satisfy these intentions.
+Looking for general information on any topic is not the same as looking for, for example, a list of the best hotels in New York.
+Internet search engines must know how to interpret this in order to better satisfy these intentions.

 For some time now, Google has been adapting its algorithms to machine learning, with the aim of understanding human language and. the real needs of users, in the case of semantics with Hummingbird and artificial intelligence from RankBrain.